 Overview of Royal - Recurrent Prostate Cancer

 Royal is defined as the presence of metastases located outside the pelvic lymph nodes or the development of resistance to one of the Lupron-like drugs.
-Royal is potentially the most life threatening of all the Stages and requires aggressive treatment.
-The goal is to use maximal treatment to achieve a complete cancer remission and reduce the PSA level to less than 0.1.
+Royal is the most life-threatening of all the Stages and requires aggressive treatment.
+The overarching goal is to use maximal treatment to achieve complete cancer remission and reduce the PSA level to less than 0.1 and for all visible disease to disappear on PSMA PET scans.

 Three subtypes of Royal can be defined: Low, Basic and High.
 In Low-Royal, Lupron-resistance exists, but the scans are clear of metastatic disease.
-Basic-Royal occurs when there are five or fewer metastases are detected by a scan, with at least one of the metastasis located outside or beyond the pelvic lymph nodes.
+This category is becoming very uncommon since the advent of PSMA scans which almost always show metastatic disease when Lupron resistance exists.
+Basic-Royal occurs when five or fewer metastases are detected by a scan, with at least one of the metastases located outside or beyond the pelvic lymph nodes.
 High-Royal means that there are over five metastatic sites with at least one of them located outside the pelvic lymph nodes.

 When men are receiving ongoing treatment for Royal, continual monitoring is needed to assess the effectiveness of the therapy.
 In addition to blood testing and querying patients about any changes in pain symptoms, scans of the body and bones should be performed at least every 6 months.
-The optimal method for interpreting the results of new scan is to compare it with the results of previous scans.
+New scan results must be compared with the results of previous scans.
 This improves the doctor’s ability to determine if the cancer is progressing or regressing.

 ABOUT THE AUTHOR